intel/e2eAIOK/e2eAIOK/deltatuner/README.md

 # Fine-tuning Use Cases

-We use delatuner to optimize the [LoRA approach](https://arxiv.org/pdf/2106.09685.pdf) to finetune the LLM efficiently.
+We use the DE-NAS in delatuner to optimize a LLM with [LoRA](https://arxiv.org/pdf/2106.09685.pdf) layers to a LLM with compact delta layers, so as to efficiently improve the LLM fine-tuning process in peak memory reduction and time speedup.

 ## Fine-tuning on MPT-7B
-For [MPT](https://huggingface.co/mosaicml/mpt-7b), adding the following command to use the delatuner optimizations in the [LLM fine-tuning script](./example/instruction_tuning_pipeline/finetune_clm.py) for finetuning on the Alpaca dataset.
+Below is an example of optimizing [MPT](https://huggingface.co/mosaicml/mpt-7b) model by adding the following few-lines to use the delatuner optimizations.

 ```python
 from delta import deltatuner, deltatuner_args